Introspect: a nature residency 2026

 A low-tech residency; a return to the simplest forms of creation.

-ArtsLink NB is announcing the call for artists for the fourth iteration of Introspect: a nature residency.
-The two-week residency will bring together five artists in Parc Provincial de la Republique to work on a personal project.
+ArtsLink NB is proud to announce the resident artists for the fourth iteration of Introspect: a nature residency.
+The two-week residency will bring these five artists together in Parc Provincial de la République to work on a personal project.
 The artists will have the experience of having two dedicated weeks without distraction to work on their art, taking inspiration from the beautiful, picturesque setting of the park.

 Residency Information